stebett/purkinje-cells-analysis/docs/notes.md

 # TODO

-- [ ] Method to modify dataset so that we have single trials with info about rat and site
+- [x] Method to modify dataset so that we have single trials with info about rat and site
+- [x] Gaussian-process factor analysis
+- [ ] Predict speed from neurons
-- [ ] Gaussian-process factor analysis
+- [ ] Unitary analysis
+- [ ] lfads